emma-farina/emma-farina.github.io/data_story.md

 		<h4>What kinds of food did people try out during the pandemic?</h4>

 		<p align="justify">To address our main question regarding cultural interests, we calculate for each Wikipedia language the ratio between the pageviews for the corresponding cuisine and the sum of the pageviews for all others.
-You can see these ratios here (insert anchor link), together with the mobility data.
+You can see these ratios in the plot in the following paragraph, together with the mobility data.
 We performed a t-test to see whether there were interest shifts, based on this ratio, between pre-COVID and COVID periods.
 The results are shown in the following table.</p>

 	<table class="alt" style="width: 50%; margin: 0 auto; text-align:center">
 		<thead>